 Note: Here <i> is called opening tag. and </i> is called closing tag.

-An unpaired tag does not have a companion tag.
+An unpaired tag does not have a companion tag or closing tag.
 Unpaired tags are also known as Singular or Stand-Alone Tags.

 <br> , <hr>